Reducing Parental Conflict Planning Tool

 - A list of questions to use to monitor practical changes in your local area.

-This updated version of the planning tool was published in November 2021.
-The key elements have been reduced from 10 to eight, but the content is consistent with previous versions.
+This updated version of the planning tool was published in January 2023.
+The measuring your progress section has been updated, but the self-assessment content is consistent with previous versions.

 Submitting a completed Planning Tool

 Local authorities are encouraged by DWP to submit their completed Planning Tool using this downloadable return form.